sandiJamlu23/sandiJamlu23/README.md

 - 👋 Hi, I’m @sandiJamlu23
-- 👀 I’m interested in game, software development, and Computer Vision
+- 👀 I’m interested in game development, software development, and Computer Vision
 - 🌱 I’m currently learning android apps development, modelling, and OpenCV
 - 💞️ I’m looking to collaborate on basically anything related to software develpemnt and machine learning
 - 📫 How to reach me? ehhh you can't and dont even think about it